 Have Your Own Personal Hobbies & Make Time For Them

 Remember when you first met your significant other?
-It may have been at sports or social event, but nevertheless, when you are attracted to someone, you quickly want to learn what “makes them tick,” or what makes their “world go round.”
+After the honeymoon phase passes, you quickly want to learn what “makes them tick,” or what makes their “world go round.”
 The reason for this is because the best version of people’s selves is when they make time to pursue the things they are passionate about, whether that’s in their job or personal hobbies.
-When you are pursuing your passions and hobbies and making time for them, you are independently a happier and less stressful human being and therefore easier to love.
+When you are pursuing your passions and hobbies and making time for them, you are independently a happier and less stressful human being.
 And more obviously, when you are independently happy and your happiness doesn’t depend on another, it’s easier to love your counterpart.
 The reverse is true if you are waiting on receiving your counterpart’s love in order to make or break your day.
 A relationship is much stronger when you are not constantly seeking your partner’s love and affection in order to have true joy in your life.

 Be The Bigger Person & Apologize – Even if You Don’t Think You Did Anything Wrong